anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-kotlin-scavenger.md

 2. Find an example of a **conditional** and put it in your reference sheet.

 3. Find an example of getting **user input** and put it in your reference sheet.
-Note that there is some weird `?` and `!!` syntax, we'll talk about that on Friday.

 3. Find an example of **printing a variable's value** and put it in your reference sheet.